Coronavirus (COVID-19) - FAQs

 Is it OK to use public transport?

 Public transport provides a vital role in keeping the country running and ensuring critical sector workers can get to work and fulfil their roles.
 The Government has moved to the next phase of managing the Coronavirus pandemic, it has said that more people can return to work.
-Please only travel if your journey is essential.

 Will you be increasing bus routes?

 We are expecting buses to become busier and we are planning to increase our service levels in the coming weeks.
 Our new timetables form part of a phased escalation in services that are in line with government guidelines around social distancing on buses.
 Our aim is to help keep passengers and drivers as safe as possible.
-We will update our website as soon as these details are available in full.

 What contingency measures do you have in place if the spread of the virus continues?